PyDataAgents/PyDataAgents/README.md

 - WriteAdapter
 - SubscribeAdapter
 - PublishAdapter

-<br>It is paramount, that `Adapter` methods are always used in the right order.
+It is paramount, that `Adapter` methods are always used in the right order.
 Within a `Grabber` application, this is made sure by design, but when used outside, it must be taken care of by the developer.
 <br>The following list outlines the correct order of method calls of an adpater:
 - __init__ or __post_init__ (done by constructor call)
 - install(...)